-MFA, writer whose stories and essays have appeared in Electric Literature’s Recommended Reading, Epoch, Alaska Quarterly Review, Southwest Review, Columbia Journal, Gay Mag, Santa Monica Review, Indiana Review, Brevity, and elsewhere.
-The recipient of a fellowship from The University of Arizona Poetry Center, her work has been cited as notable in The Best American Essays.
+MFA, author of the short story collection The Goodbye Process.
+Ms. Jones’ stories and essays have appeared in Electric Literature’s Recommended Reading, EPOCH, Alaska Quarterly Review, Columbia Journal, The Hopkins Review, Southwest Review, Gay Mag, Brevity and others.
+The recipient of a summer prose fellowship from The University of Arizona Poetry Center, her work has been cited as notable in The Best American Essays and appeared in The Best Microfiction 2022.

 I believe there are two components to successful writing—craft and creativity.
 As a teacher of creative writing, I see it as my job to nurture both.
 I build my lessons around elements of craft—plot, dialogue, setting, point-of-view, and so on—as I feel a solid understanding of these elements is essential to good writing.
 In my critiques I like to find places where the students are most engaged and encourage them in that direction.
 One of the best descriptions of writing I’ve heard comes from poet John Rybicki who calls it “lunging at vacancy.”
 My goal is to teach students how to move forward in uncertainty, and to understand that writing is a process—one that involves messy first drafts, long hours of work, and lots of revision.